Plumsail/helpdesk-docs/Online/Configuration Guide/Widget.rst

 	The latest version of Google Chrome browser doesn't support embedding scripts with Script Editor Web Part.
 	Please use different browsers like Microsoft Edge or Mozilla Firefox.

-HelpDesk Widget is a web part app for requesters.
-This widget can be embedded on your site, so customers can easily submit tickets and review them.
+HelpDesk Widet is a tool for requesters allowing them to review their tickets, add comments and attachments.
+It can be embedded in a public website or a SharePoint site other than a site where the HelpDesk is installed, so requesters will not have access to all tickets in your help desk.

 Here is 'My tickets' view looks like for end-users:

 |WidgetView|